Trump lawyers face penalties for ‘stunning’ bid to overturn election, judge says

 Wednesday’s decision mandates 12 hours of legal education for each of the lawyers involved in the Kraken suit, including six hours dedicated to election law.

-The decision will also be sent to the states where each of the lawyers are licensed to practice, for potential disciplinary action.
-“I reject the mantra that we did this as a publicity stunt.
+The decision will also be sent to the states where each of the lawyers are licensed to practise, for potential disciplinary action, and the state and city will soon be submitting estimates to the court for reimbursement.“I reject the mantra that we did this as a publicity stunt.
 We did not,” Howard Kleinhendler, another of the attorneys named in the suit, said in court last month.

 Ms Powell, during the same hearing, said she took “full responsibility” for the suit, and compared it to the landmark 1954 civil rights case Brown vs. Board of Education which ended racial segregation in public schools.